ChalmersTransport/website.github.io/content/authors/Ruo/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Kun Gao

-# Full Name (for SEO)
+# Full name (for SEO)
-first_name: Nelson
+first_name: Kun
-last_name: Bighetti
+last_name: Gao

+# Username (this should match the folder name)
+authors:
+  - Kun Gao

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Assistant Professor

 # Organizations/Affiliations
 organizations:
-  - name: Stanford University
+  - name: Chalmers University of Technology
     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I am an assistant professor and the research area leader in the Urban Mobility Systems research group at Chalmers University of Technology.
+My research works on promoting sustainable mobility with focuses on electrification, shared and connected mobility, and data-driven methods.
+Special interests are attached to establishing new approaches and tools for system planning, optimization and evaluation of emerging transport systems leveraging big data and machine learning.
+The overall goal is to facilitate the development of a safer, more sustainable and equitable transportation system.
+My research in above areas has been supported by JPI Urban Europe, FORMAS, Swedish Innovation Agency, Swedish Energy Agency, and Chalmers AoA Transport/Energy.

 interests:
-  - Artificial Intelligence
-  - Computational Linguistics
+  - Transportation Electrification
+  - Intelligent Transport Management
-  - Information Retrieval
+  - Shared Mobility
+  - AI and Data-Driven Solution

 education:
   courses: